 In that regard:

-Paul’s Acts 9:15 calling gives insight as to why he desired to visit Rome, and subsequently even travel as far as Spain.
-In Acts 23:11 the Lord revealed to Paul that he must testify of Him in Rome:
+Paul’s Acts 9:15 calling gives insight as to why he desired to visit Rome, and subsequently, even travel as far as Spain.
+In Acts 23:11b the Lord revealed to Paul that he must testify of Him in Rome:

-The Apostle longed to fellowship with the church in Rome (cf. Romans 1:10– 12), but he had at least one other reason for making the voyage: evangelism.
-This is evident from Acts 27:24 where the Lord adds that Paul “must stand before Caesar.”
+The apostle longed to fellowship with the church in Rome (cf. Romans 1:10– 12), but he had at least one other reason for making the voyage: evangelism.
+This intention is evident from Acts 27:24 where the Lord adds that Paul “must stand before Caesar.”
 Therefore, out of obedience to his calling, Paul was compelled to take the gospel to Caesar.
 History evidences that Caesar did not get saved, but Philippians 4:22 indicates that Paul had been used by God in a powerful way in the emperor’s palace:

 Paul was a man governed by the vivid memory of his conversion as recorded in Acts 9—and the specificity of his calling to reach the leaders of the world with the gospel.

-The Apostle labored to reach political leaders with the gospel.
-His deep concern for their salvation perhaps explains why he gave such an emphatic mandate to Timothy in the previously cited passage (1Timothy 2:1–4).
+The apostle labored to reach political leaders with the gospel.
+His deep concern for their salvation perhaps explains why he gave such an emphatic mandate to Timothy in 1 Timothy 2:1–4.
 They serve as bookends to the emphasis in and of the ministry life of Paul.
 To recap, Paul instructed Timothy to pray for the salvation of Rome’s political leaders.
 The same principle applies for all believers today: Christians should desire to see their political leaders come to know Christ.
 In fact:

 This consuming evangelistic zeal encompassed Paul’s life after his Damascus Road conversion.
 The same emphasis exists throughout in Scripture.